gvwilson/sdxpy/en/src/conclusion/index.md

 our conversations would be intellectually richer today.

 I hope this book will help us get there.
-I hope that we learn how to talk amongst ourselves about the beauty of software as well, because it *is* beautiful, and we deserve to have ways to say that.
+I hope that we learn how to talk about the beauty of software as well, because it *is* beautiful, and we deserve to have ways to say that.